-Ocean events: For the 2010 world championship, the following ocean events shall be conducted in both male and female categories.
+ii) Ocean events: For the 2012 world championships, ocean events shall be conducted in both male and female categories.
 In the Board Rescue event, the two-person team shall compete in the age group of the younger competitor.

 See Section 9 for event distances.
 See Section 5 for event descriptions.